cybertheory/converse/README.md

 🧠 Skills

-SkillWeaver's fundamental building block is skills.
+SkillWeaver's fundamental building blocks are skills.
 A skill is essentially an LLM Chain or Agent that is really good at performing a certain task.
 Skills abstract away all of LangChain's data loaders, transformers, vector stores, prompt templates, and tools so that developers can focus on solving real-world tasks.
 SkillWeaver provides an ecosystem of skills out of the box.

 🧠 Skill Patterns